 Type a name for the recipient.

-To send a test email, click Test.
+To test your email setup, click Test.

 Click Save.